rommapp/romm/README.md

 # Installation

-Before running the [image][docker-tags], ensure that Docker is installed and running on your system.
+Before running the [image][docker-tags], please ensure that Docker is installed and running on your system.

 1. [Generate API keys][wiki-generate-api-keys] for IGDB and/or MobyGames to fetch metadata.
 2. Verify that your library folder structure matches one of the options listed in the [folder structure][folder-structure] section.